Chanoyu

 敬 Kei (Respect) - respect towards one another and our surroundings

-清 Sei (Purity) - purify and have an open heart
+清 Sei (Purity) - to purify oneself and have an open heart

 寂 Jaku (Serenity) - serenity achieved by obtaining harmony, respect, and purity